Xhadou/Traffic-Management-System/README.md

 - **Optimal Pathfinding**: Implements BFS to calculate the shortest path for vehicles.
 - **Dynamic Capacity Management**: Nodes have capacity limits, and vehicles queue when a node is full.
 - **Comprehensive Statistics**: Tracks and displays detailed performance metrics.
-- **Modular & Modern Codebase**: Written in C++17 with a clean separation of concerns, smart pointers for memory management, and a custom thread pool.

 ---